-iling for bankruptcy relief can be a confusing decision, especially if your debts are relatively low.
-Many people wonder if they have enough debt to file bankruptcy.
-Let’s explore how much debt you need to file bankruptcy and other options to get rid of debt that you might want to consider before rushing into bankruptcy.
+Filing for bankruptcy relief can be a confusing decision, especially if your debts are relatively low.
+Many people wonder if they have enough debt to file for bankruptcy.

 There is not a specific amount of debt a person must have before the person files for bankruptcy relief.
 If you owe $5,000 in credit card debt, you could file for bankruptcy relief.
 However, merely having the right to file for bankruptcy relief does not mean that it is a good idea.

 For example, if you earn too much income to meet the income requirements for a Chapter 7 case, you will file under Chapter 13.
 Chapter 13 is a bankruptcy repayment plan.
 If you retain an attorney, you may pay as much as $3,500 in filing fees and attorneys’ fees.
 Also, you must pay administrative fees in Chapter 13 and cannot incur debt or sell property while in the Chapter 13 repayment plan.
 Therefore, filing Chapter 13 for $5,000 in debt may not be a good option.